arey/spring-batch-toolkit/readme.md

 Compile the code with maven:
 mvn clean install

-If you're using an IDE that supports Maven-based projects (InteliJ Idea, Netbeans or m2Eclipse), you can import the project directly from its POM.
+If you're using an IDE that supports Maven-based projects (IntelliJ Idea, Netbeans or m2Eclipse), you can import the project directly from its POM.
 Otherwise, generate IDE metadata with the related IDE maven plugin: mvn eclipse:clean eclipse:eclipse